Hoʻoponopono: Traditional practice

 Pukui described it as a practice of extended family members meeting to "make right" broken family relations.
 Some families met daily or weekly, to prevent problems from erupting.
 Others met when a person became ill, believing that illness was caused by the stress of anger, guilt, recriminations and lack of forgiveness.
 Kupuna Nana Veary wrote that when any of the children in her family fell ill, her grandmother would ask the parents, "What have you done?"
 They believed that healing could come only with complete forgiveness of the whole family.

 Ritual

-Hooponopono corrects, restores and maintains good relationships among family members and with their god(s) by getting to the causes and sources of trouble.
-Usually the most senior member of the family conducts it.
-He or she gathers the family together.
+The aim of Hoʻoponopono is to correct, restore and maintain good relationships among family members and with their god(s) by getting to the causes and sources of trouble.
+It is usually conducted by the most senior family member, who gathers the family together.
 If the family is unable to work through a problem, they turn to a respected outsider.